mandharsh38/chatbot-hanuai/README.md

         python cudaTest.py

-4. Train model (already trained and saved in models/ directory):
+4. Train model (already trained model to be downloaded from drive link, put models/ folder in the root directory):

         python train.py